worldline-go/igconfig/README.md

 # igconfig package

-igconfig package can be used to load configuration values from a configuration file(not by default), environment variables, Consul, Vault and/or command-line parameters.
+igconfig package can be used to load configuration values from a configuration file, environment variables, Consul, Vault and/or command-line parameters.

 ## Requirements